powerlim2/analytics_interviews/sql/7_/README.md

 ## Question 1

-**On March 4th, 2015, what is the top 10 most popular app and how many people used them?**
+**On March 4th, 2015, what are the top 10 most popular apps and how many people used them?**

 Expected Outcome:
 ```